-According to Time, it’s bad news to neglect your emotions.
+According to Time, it’s terrible news to neglect your emotions.
 The more you fight to avoid the “bad” emotions, like sadness, the less you fight for happiness.
 But if you know what it means to be sad, then you know how important it is to fight for your happiness.
-Otherwise, you risk getting stuck in an emotional limbo, where you don’t really feel sad, but not particularly happy either.
+Otherwise, you risk getting stuck in an emotional limbo, where you don’t really feel sad but are not particularly happy either.

 6. It lets you help other people when they are sad.

-Having extensive emotional knowledge can let you help an important someone who may be too afraid to ask.
-If they see that you’ve gone through something similar to them, they may feel comfortable opening up to you.
+Having extensive emotional knowledge can let you help someone who may be too afraid to ask.
+If they see that you’ve gone through something similar, they may feel comfortable opening up to you.
 And when you help other people, you become just a little more whole.

 7. It’s especially good to pair with mindfulness.

-What we talk about when we talk about our emotions is essentially the ability to observe them and see what’s really there, without feeling angry, frustrated, annoyed, and the like.
-That way, we know how to make better decisions to deal with our emotions.
-Not surprisingly, this is also the basis of a lot of mindfulness practices today.
+What we talk about when we talk about our emotions is essentially the ability to observe them and see what’s really there without feeling angry, frustrated, annoyed, and the like.
+That way, we can make better decisions to deal with our emotions.
+Not surprisingly, this is also the basis of many mindfulness practices today.